 Daisuke Saiki from X/1999.
 Not a Dragon of the Heaven (only nephew to one of them, Aoki) and not very accepting of Kamui at the beginning, but still a devoted ally that has a Bodyguard Crush on Hinoto and dodges death more than once.
 Until Fuuma fulfills his wish to die protecting Hinoto.
 Verymessily.

-Any number of "hi-then-die" demons from Gash Bell, specifically Furigaro, Pokkerio, Donpoccho, Hogan, Elzador, Rogue Biper, Gani Fest, and pretty much all of the second arc's Quirky Miniboss Squad.
+Any number of "hi-then-die" demons from Zatch Bell!, specifically Furigaro, Pokkerio, Donpoccho, Hogan, Elzador, Rogue Biper, Gani Fest, and pretty much all of the second arc's Quirky Miniboss Squad.
 They've all got names, elements, and tangential relations to the story, but they don't really seem to do much except get owned.

 In Berserk Hawk Raider Gaston is one of the few members of The Band of the Hawk outside of the main characters Griffith, Guts, and Casca and the other captains to have a name, a couple lines, and a little characterization to him.
 He's also the last Hawk we see alive in the finale.

-Due to the Anyone Can Die and nobody stays dead nature of the series, pretty much everybody in Dragon Ball Z dies at one point or another, many of which become important enough to be or downgraded to the level of Mauve shirts.
+Due to the Anyone Can Die and Death Is Cheap nature of the series, pretty much everybody in Dragon Ball Z dies at one point or another, many of which become important enough to be or downgraded to the level of Mauve shirts.